nugent-lab/FindPOTATOs-stable/README.md

 |`ml_probs`| Float.
 The probability that the detection is true; assigned by a machine learning algorithm.| No |

-It also seeks an `image_groups_[label].csv` file.
+The code seeks an `image_groups_[label].csv` file.
 Each row of this file should be the names of the `.csv` detection files that will be searched for tracklets, seperated by commas.
 These detection files need to be of the same region of the sky.
 They do not need to be listed in this file in the order they will taken, FINDPOTATOs will sort that out for you based on the `mjd` values.

 6. Run using
 ```